Jillian ManusProfile Photo

 #61 Can a Zebra Survive in a Unicorn World?

 Jennifer Brandel of Hearken is pitching a new kind of business.
 She calls it a zebra: a company that’s driven by a mission — but still wants to make money.
-And Jennifer’s mission with Hearken is to help journalists do …
+And Jennifer’s mission with Hearken is to help journalists do their …

 Feb.
 27, 2019